 Figure 2.
 Detail of front panel showing the level meter LEDs that display the application firmware version.
-In this example, the application firmware version shown is 2.3. file's version number.
+In this example, the application firmware version shown is 2.3.

+The update process begins by preparing a USB flash drive.
+The flash drive doesn't have to be empty (blank) but must be in the personal-computer-standard FAT32 format.
+Save the new firmware file in the root folder with a name of m5205.bin.
+Studio Technologies will supply the application firmware file inside a .zip archive file.
+While the firmware file inside of the zip file will adhere to the naming convention required by the Model 5205, the name of the zip file itself will include the file's version number.
 For example, a file named m5205v2r3MCU.zip would indicate that version 2.3 of the application firmware (m5205.bin) is contained within this zip file.
 Once the USB flash drive is inserted into the USB interface, the unit powered off and again powered on, the file will automatically load.
-The precise steps required will be highlighted in the next paragraphs of this guide.
+The precise steps required will be highlighted in the next paragraphs.
 After the firmware has been updated the two LED level meters should be used to confirm that the desired application firmware version has been successfully installed.

-To install the application firmware file follow these steps: Remove power from the Model 5205.
-This will entail removing the Ethernet connection that is providing PoE power. - Ensure that nothing is present in the USB port.
+To install the application firmware file follow these steps:

+- 1. Remove power from the Model 5205.
+This will entail removing the Ethernet connection that is providing PoE power. - 2.
+Ensure that nothing is present in the USB port.
 Then again apply power to the unit and "read" the currently loaded application firmware version during the power-up sequence using the two level meters.
 (Refer to the Application Firmware Version Display paragraph earlier in this section.)
 Record the version number for later reference. - 3.
 Remove power from the Model 5205. - 4.
-Insert the prepared USB flash drive into the Model 5205's USB port, located on the back panel of the unit. - Apply power to the Model 5205.
-Power is provided by Power-over-Ethernet (PoE) associated with the connected Ethernet signal. - 6.
-The Model 5205 will run a "boot loader" program that will immediately load the new application firmware file (m5205.bin).
+Insert the prepared USB flash drive into the Model 5205's USB port, located on the back panel of the unit. - 5.
+Apply power to the Model 5205.
+Power is provided by Power-over-Ethernet (PoE) associated with the connected Ethernet signal.

+- 6. The Model 5205 will run a "boot loader" program that will immediately load the new application firmware file (m5205.bin).
 This process takes only a few seconds.
 During this time period the LED located below the USB connector will flash slowly on and off green.
 Once the entire loading process is over, taking approximately 10 seconds, the Model 5205 will restart using the newly loaded application firmware. - 7.
 At this time the Model 5205 is functioning with the newly loaded application firmware and the USB flash drive can be removed.
 But to be conservative, remove power first and then remove the USB flash drive. - 8.
 Apply power to the Model 5205 and "read" the application firmware version number by observing the two level meters.
 Ensure that this is the desired version and that it's different from that noted in step 2.
 Note that upon power being applied to the Model 5205 if the USB flash drive doesn't have the correct file (m5205.bin) in the root folder no harm will occur.
 Upon power up the USB LED will flash on and off rapidly for a few seconds to indicate this condition and then normal operation using the unit's existing application firmware will begin.
-Ultimo Firmware Update As previously discussed in this guide, the Model 5205 implements Dante connectivity using the 2-input/2-output Ultimo integrated circuit from Audinate.
-The Dante Controller software application can be used to determine the version of the firmware (embedded software) residing in the Ultimo "chip."
-This firmware can be updated by way of the Model 5205's Ethernet connection.
-The latest Dante firmware file is available on the Studio Technologies website.
-The Dante Firmware Update Manager application is used to install the firmware.
-This program is also available for download on the Studio Technologies website.
-Specifications Network Audio Technology: